srcntrkr/AndroidFamilyClassification/readMe.txt

-This is the repository for our malware family classification system.
+This is the repository for our malware family classification system, which is introduced on our paper:

+Sercan Türker, Ahmet Burak Can, AndMFC: Android Malware Family Classification Framework, IEEE 30th Annual International Symposium on Personal, Indoor and Mobile Radio Communications (PIMRC) Workshops - W4: Workshop on Machine Learning for Security and Cryptography: ML4SeC, 2019.

 In this repository, there are some scripts and programs that parses Android applications and extracts features to train machine learning classifiers which classifies malwares into their families.